usaid-cs/yesterday-i-learned/life.md

 > "Character cannot be developed in ease and quiet.
 Only through experience of trial and suffering can the soul be strengthened, ambition inspired, and success achieved." - Helen Keller, who's obviously been through a lot

+- Positivity blog [says](https://www.independentlyhappy.com/pollyanna-defined/): people find being overly positive annoying, but being overly positive is a good thing.
+Be overly positive!
+- "When a person cheats they are directly attacking the foundation of their family unit." - ameminator
 - You can't argue with someone who's shorter-tempered than you, and continue to make that claim.
 In fact, you can't really argue with someone who's short-tempered and win.
 The only way to win is not to argue.
 - "If you work 12-hour days and spend no time at all eating, you can work an internship on top of your full time job" - paraphrasing [this woman over here](https://www.themuse.com/advice/5-lessons-ive-learned-from-taking-an-internship-on-top-of-my-fulltime-job)
 - Sooner or later you realise they only ever had scraps to give.
 You can either accept that or look elsewhere for food.